-The training took place over 12 months at the British Council Skills and Innovation Hub in Accra.
+The training took place over 12 months at the British Council Skills and Innovation Hub in Accra, Ghana.
 The participants benefitted from an intensive programme that included face-to-face training, self-directed study, interactive digital demonstration, and practical application.
 Beneficiaries were high school graduates, aged 18-30, who belonged to segments of society that are marginalised and underrepresented in target employment sectors.

 “Being introduced to the Digital Jobs Programme was one my greatest achievements.
 I am now a young and skilled digital freelancer with the best skills, experience and knowledge one can ever gain in the world.
 Thank you so much British Council and the Rockefeller Foundation.”
 Bismark Strong